GSA/wp2030-microsite/pages/offerings/fast-track-space.md

 ![A floor plan layout diagram of a small office space.
 In the center are two offices, a quiet room, and a huddle room.
 Surrounding this inner center area, there is a storage room, conference room, IT room, a kitchen, and various workspaces.]({{ '/assets/img/fast-track-model-a.jpg' | url }})

+### Model B

-Model B is for a minimum of 36 people with no private offices.
+This model is for a minimum of 36 people with no private offices.
 The 6,500-square-foot space also includes:

 * Two large conference rooms.
 * Three huddle rooms for up to four people.